-We are neutral about which approach to biodegradable bags or biodegradable food packaging is the most sustainable packaging.
+We are neutral about which approach is the most sustainable packaging.
 We only point out the basic pros and cons of biodegradable plastic to help you decide what is right for you and your budget.
+Visit our plastic film options page for a decision guide.

 Which feedstock (plants or natural gas) is most sustainable has been complicated by the advent of "green polyethylene" produced by Braskem.
 Braskem makes polyethylene from sugar cane.
 This polyethylene plastic made from plants is a bioplastic, yet it is not biodegradable.
 Bioplastics are not by definition biodegradable.
 Here is a recent success story about Braskem: